spirpinias/BWA-Mem/README.md

 # BWA - Mem

 BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
-It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to 1Mbp.
-BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate than other BWA alignment algorithms.

-For all the algorithms, BWA first needs to construct the FM-index for the reference genome (the index command).
-Alignment algorithms are invoked with different sub-commands: aln/samse/sampe for BWA-backtrack, bwasw for BWA-SW and mem for the BWA-MEM algorithm.
+BWA first needs to construct the FM-index for the reference genome (the index command).

 ## Input data

 In **data** directory, tool searches for *.fastq.gz files.
 If a reference directory is not supplied, it is inferred by the location of \*.amb.

 ## Parameters
+### Main Parameters
 Threads
 - Number of threads used by BWA.
 If not specified, will use all available.